mohsenil85/colorfinder/README.md

 1. Download the image (to InputStream?)
 1. Compress the image (quality as a config param)
 1. Find the 3 color averages
-1.  write the result to an sqlite instance (handles concurrent writes)
+1.  write the result to something that handles many writes
 1.  end thread
-1.  sqlite -> csv
+1. ConcurrentHashMap? -> csv